 Subject to supply we will provide PPE (if necessary) to enable family bearers to carry the coffin.

 Donations in lieu of flowers should be made on-line or by cheque to our office ONLY please.
 Cash on the day continues to be frowned upon.

 And what of the cost for a funeral?
 Well, given that almost all services are either an unattended cremation, or a limited service using a hearse only, we have two specially priced packages with limited service options.
 Should you need the services of a funeral director during this crisis, more than ever you should ‘shop around’ and ensure that you aren’t paying for services and options that you can’t have due to the restriction imposed on us all.

 None of this is something that we, as committed as we are to provide you with the highest possible level of service, take lightly.
 However, the safety of those that have lost a loved one and require our service, and our staffs’ wellbeing is of paramount importance to us in this awful time.
-Funerals may never be the same again.

 Simon Welham & all the team at Welham Jones